-If you are over 65, this may be the last year you will need to protest your appraisal value.
-You school tax is already frozen and City property taxes will be frozen starting in 2018.
-It is likely that the county tax could also be frozen, but it is not enough to worry about.
+If you are over 65, you may not need to protest your appraisal value.
+You school tax is already frozen and City property taxes will be frozen.
+It is likely that the county tax could also be frozen, but it may not be enough to worry about.

 In the past, I was able to post all of the resale homes sold along with thier sold price.
 The MLS tells me I cannot put this on a public website.
-But you can email any Five R Realtor and we will send all of the sales from the past year and up to now in the current year.
+But you can email me and I will send all of the sales from the past year and up to now in the current year.

 DCAD does post the comps they would be using.
 You can find the comps at the bottom of your home information on DCAD website.
 Some of the appraisers will let you use current year comps through April.
 In the past, it depends on the appraiser you get.